JosiahBull/dexy/readme.md

     -t, --thread-count <THREAD_COUNT>
             Number of threads to process default = number of cores [default: 16]

-    -u, --update-existing
-            NOT IMPLEMENTED: Update an existing scan with files that aren't already present.
-Will attempt to check size and age of existing scanned files and rehash - but note that this isn't perfect and it's possible that a file might be missed if it has the same size.
-If this is a critical application, it is recommended that you rescan from scratch

     -V, --version
             Print version information